-The gaming monitor arena keeps expanding with new vendors, models and features.
-Yes, it's an exciting time to be a PC gamer, but it also means that picking the best gaming monitor for your rig is more complicated than ever.
-The options are overwhelming, from screen-smoothing technologies (Nvidia G-Sync and AMD FreeSync), to visually stunning refresh rates that are set to climb to a mind-blowing 360 Hz.
+Gaming monitor options keep growing with new brands, features and ever-growing capabilities.
+It's an exciting time to be a PC gamer, but that also means that selecting the best gaming monitor for your rig is growing more complicated every day.
+The selection can be overwhelming, from screen-smoothing technologies (Nvidia G-Sync and AMD FreeSync) to ultra-fast refresh rates that can reach a mind-blowing 360 Hz.

+For a deep dive into how to pick the best monitor--gaming or otherwise--check out our PC Monitor Buying Guide.
 Below is a list of the best gaming monitors out right now, based on our own testing.

 Quick Shopping Tips